-Mandarin Oriental Bangkok at a glance: 331 rooms, river setting, two wings
+Mandarin Oriental Bangkok at a glance

-Mandarin Oriental Bangkok sits at 48 Oriental Avenue in Bang Rak on a bend of the Chao Phraya where the river is wide enough that the opposite bank reads as countryside.
-It opened in 1876 as The Oriental and is the oldest continuously operating five-star hotel in Thailand.
+Mandarin Oriental Bangkok sits at 48 Oriental Avenue in Bang Rak on a stretch where the river is wide enough that the opposite bank reads as countryside.
+It opened in 1876 as The Oriental.
 The 150th anniversary “Unfolding Legacies” programming runs through March 2027.

 Mandarin Oriental Bangkok